-Frances Wolfreston (1607–1677) was a gentrywoman from the English Midlands whose life and expansive library first came to scholarly attention with publications from Johan Gerritsen in 1964 and Paul Morgan in 1989.
+Frances Wolfreston (1607–1677) was a gentrywoman from the English Midlands whose expansive private library first came to scholarly attention with publications from Johan Gerritsen in 1964 and Paul Morgan in 1989.
 A large portion of her library was dispersed at auction by Sotheby’s in 1856, with some books going directly to institutions like the British Library and others to the libraries of prominent male collectors of the 19th century.
-Most ultimately ended up in institutions concentrated in the United Kingdom and the United States.
+Most ultimately ended up in libraries concentrated in the United Kingdom and the United States.
 Morgan identified 103 books from Wolfreston’s library in an appendix to his essay “Frances Wolfreston and ‘Hor Bouks‘: A Seventeenth-Century Woman Book Collector.”
 Arnold Hunt discovered an additional 29 books in 2009, and other books with Wolfreston’s ownership inscription have surfaced at random throughout the years, but no systematic hunt for more had been attempted since Morgan’s death.

 As a library and information science student in D.W.
 Krummel’s bibliography course in 2013, I encountered Wolfreston’s ownership inscription in a copy of Lady Mary Wroth’s Urania (1621) held by Illinois State University’s Milner Library.
 When I shared the find with him, Don said, “I think you should concentrate your project on this one book – seriously.”